-Wisconsin is one of the top corn producing states in the nation.
-More than 15,000 farmers grow ‘grain’ corn on approximately three million acres.
+Wisconsin is one of the top corn-producing states in the nation.
+Farmers grow grain corn over approximately 3 million acres.

-Don’t confuse ‘grain’ corn for ‘corn silage’ or ‘sweet corn.’
+Don’t confuse grain corn for corn silage or sweet corn.
 They are all different, and so are their uses.
-Grain corn is used for feed for cows, pigs and poultry, ethanol, corn oil and corn starch and other non-food uses.
-Corn silage is chopped and fed directly to cows.
-Sweet corn is what you buy at the stores fresh, canned or frozen, or corn on the cob from farmers markets.
+Grain corn is used as feed for cows, pigs and poultry, as well as in the generation of ethanol, corn oil and corn starch and other non-food products.
+Corn silage is chopped and fermented before being fed directly to livestock.
+Sweet corn is what humans enjoy every summer from their local farmer or buy at the stores fresh, canned or frozen.

-In 2015, Wisconsin corn growers harvested 505 million bushels, or 162 bushels per acre.
+In 2017, Wisconsin corn growers harvested 510 million bushels on 2.93 million acres (equivalent to 174 bushels per acre).
 A bushel is 56 pounds.
-Growers received an average price of $3.56 per bushel, which is below what it costs many farmers to plant, grow and harvest the crop.
+Growers received an average price of $3.25 per bushel, which is below what it costs many farmers to plant, grow and harvest the crop.

 Wisconsin corn is mainly used for livestock feed, ethanol production, exports or food.